UoA-CARES/cares_reinforcement_learning/docs/user_guide/usage.md

 - `config` loads everything from config files for full reproducibility.

 !!! tip "cli versus config"
-    For quick experiments, use CLI flags to change simple configuration parameters to key parameters and the defaults for the rest.
+    For quick experiments, use `cli` to change simple configuration parameters to key parameters and the defaults for the rest.

-    For reproducibility, use the configuration files which allow full control over all parameters for consistency between runs and allow you to configure an aglorithm's network architecture.
+    For reproducibility, use the `config` and the configuration files which allow full control over all parameters for consistency between runs and allow you to configure an aglorithm's network architecture.

 ### Command Line Input (cli)
 The `cli` (command line input) mode lets you specify all training, environment, and algorithm parameters directly as command-line flags.
 This is ideal for quick experiments, prototyping, or when you want to override just a few settings without creating configuration files.